 Michael Friedman is a Westfield, New Jersey native and chef/owner of The Red Hen and All-Purpose Pizzeria in Washington, D.C.
 He was recognized as a James Beard Award semifinalist in 2017.
 For the demonstration, he prepared Potato Gnocchi and Gnocchi alla Romana.

 Michael Schlow is chef and restauranteur with restaurants in Washington, D.C., Los Angeles, Massachusetts, New Hampshire, and Connecticut.
 Awards including being named “Best Chef in the Northeast” by the James Beard Foundation, “Best Chef in the Country” by Sante Magazine, as well as the “Culinary Award of Excellence” by Robert Mondavi.
 He prepared Rigatoni with Soppersata, White Beans, and Black Olives.

 I have especially enjoyed watching Victor Albisu’s demonstrations year after year.
-He is the chef/owner of Del Campo, an upscale South American grill in D.C.’s Penn Quarter, and Taco Bamba, a takeout taqueria in Falls Church, Virginia.
+He is the chef/owner of Del Campo (now closed), an upscale South American grill in D.C.’s Penn Quarter, and Taco Bamba, a takeout taqueria in Falls Church, Virginia.
 He also recently opened a third Taco Bamba in Springfield (the second is in Vienna along with a lunch counter at Del Campo).
 This year, he prepared a variety of Ceviche.